Kunull/Writeups/docs/Lord of SQLInjection/death.md

 SELECT id FROM prob_death WHERE id='{$_GET[id]}' AND pw=md5('{$_GET[pw]}')
 ```

-In this challenge as well, the Mod Security CRS is being used
+In this challenge as well, the Mod Security CRS is being used.

 &nbsp;